 Are the films in competition?

 Yes.
-All of our documentary and short films are eligible for four awards, and
+All of our documentary and short films are eligible for several awards, including:

 The Scientist Award (AAAS/Science, 500 USD)